 I’ve also just made the breaded eggplant slices and used them in sandwiches with some mayo, melted mozzarella cheese, and tomato slices (although I should have spread a little tomato sauce on it too).

-Either way, this is a really good, non-soggy eggplant recipe.
+Either way, this is a really good, non-soggy vegetarian eggplant parmesan recipe.
 And I’ll keep making it despite the hassle.

 - 1 lb globe eggplant cut into ¼-inch rounds (I usually use two or three small eggplants)

 - 3 egg whites or 1 large whole egg